Porssari/.github/profile/README.md

-## Pörssäri client script repository.
+## Pörssäri client script repository
 Pick your device to get a client script for your Pörssäri-device.

 <!--